ProfYaffle88/project-art-portfolio/README.md

 - [Balsamiq](https://balsamiq.com/) - was used to create site wireframes.

-- [Shutterstock](https://www.shutterstock.com/home) and [Unsplash photo](https://unsplash.com/) - was used to for all images on the website.
+- /*[Shutterstock](https://www.shutterstock.com/home) and [Unsplash photo](https://unsplash.com/) - was used to for all images on the website.*/

 - [Am I Responsive](http://ami.responsivedesign.is/) - to check if the site is responsive on different screen sizes.

-- [IMG2GO](https://www.img2go.com/compress-image#j=f26cc008-23b4-4d4e-9934-96877fa9a7e7) and [Tiny PNG](https://tinypng.com/) - these sites were used to help me compress the images
+- /*[IMG2GO](https://www.img2go.com/compress-image#j=f26cc008-23b4-4d4e-9934-96877fa9a7e7) and [Tiny PNG](https://tinypng.com/) - these sites were used to help me compress the images*/

-- [Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - was used to correct indentation issues and get rid of too much whitespace
+- /*[Free Online HTML Formatter](https://www.freeformatter.com/html-formatter.html) - was used to correct indentation issues and get rid of too much whitespace*/

 # Testing
 - Tested on . . . version browsers